ToniWonKanobi/theoveranalyzed.net/posts/2015/5/15/facebooks-instant-articles.md

 >Yes, native apps have spoiled us.
 But such spoilage is natural.
 In the end, all that matters is user experience.
 Native apps provide a better user experience on mobile than a web browser.
 That was true five years ago, that’s true today.
 And I suspect it will still be true five years from now.

 In a way, it's the publishers' own fault that Instant Articles are even a threat in the first place.
-If publishers would quit with all the bloat-inducing 'me-too' JavaScript and complex CSS, pages would likely load closer to 0.8 seconds instead of 8 seconds -- a Facebook statistic noted by [OM Malik][om].
+If publishers would quit with all the bloat-inducing 'me-too' JavaScript and complex CSS, pages would likely load closer to 0.8 seconds instead of 8 seconds---a Facebook statistic noted by [OM Malik][om].
 Indeed:

 >Facebook is right: Most of these pages take way too long to load.